luohancfd/FluidDynamicTools/README.md

  - **poshax2tec.py**: Convert poshax3 output to tecplot format
  - **compileXX**: one-click script to compile the code Eilmer3 is licsensed with GPL3.0.
 I greatly appreciate them to make a compressible CFD solver open source.

+## Thermo_Chemical_Properties
+ - Scripts to load thermochemical database and calculate properties

 # Licenses:
-All the code defaultly is licensed with [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+All the programs are licensed with [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+You are welcome to distribute the codes and you are not required to cite anything.
+But if you make any modifications, you are required to open source.
+I also hope you can submit a pull request if possible.